rayxsong/research/content/Vera/Vera Weekly Update.md

 	```
 	gdown Google-Drive-Shared-Link -O Folder-Path --folder
 	```

 1. Prepare the W&B API key if your code are using `wandb` to monitor training.
-2. `source ~/.bashrc` is a good friend when set up some environments.
+2. `source ~/.bashrc` is a good friend to refresh `bash` and get some your new packages working.

 # Before this
 We spent a night trying to make Vera running on Colab, but we failed.
 It seems that Colab doesn't support `conda` very well, this the same issue I had in [[Finite-State Machine]] project.
 But it was helpful to know you could install some libraries on Colab permanently from [a blog post](https://netraneupane.medium.com/how-to-install-libraries-permanently-in-google-colab-fb15a585d8a5) sent by Jay.
 So we shifted to Google Cloud, it should work similarly as Colab works except GUI.
 It turned out, Google Cloud supports `conda` much better than Colab, the environment setup was smooth.